Vegan traditional British beef stew is a bowl of satisfying plant-based goodness.

 Vegan Traditional Beef Stew

-- Large saucepan/ stock pot/ soup pan/casserole pan
+- Large non-stick saucepan/ stock pot/ soup pan/casserole pan

 - 1 medium onion rough chopped.

 - 4 cloves garlic fine chopped or minced.
-Or use 2 tsp of garlic powder.
+Or use 2 teaspoon of garlic powder.

 - 3 stalks celery thick sliced.

-- 450 g potatoes halved or quartered into large chunks,
+- 450 gram potatoes halved or quartered into large chunks,

-- 100 g dried soya chunks otherwise known as textured vegetable protein (TVP).
+- 100 gram dried soya chunks otherwise known as textured vegetable protein (TVP).
 Alternatively use soya curls.
 If using a fresh alternative use about 300 grams.

-- 2 tsp paprika either smoky, sweet or ordinary
+- 2 teaspoon paprika either smoky, sweet or ordinary

-- 2 tbsp gluten-free plain flour alternatively you could use a plain flour or a plain wholemeal flour
+- 2 tablespoon gluten-free plain flour or plain flour/all-purpose flour

-- 2 tbsp soy sauce Use Tamari soy sauce if your recipe needs to be gluten-free.
-Also Tamari has less sodium.
+- 2 tablespoon soya sauce Use Tamari soy sauce if your recipe needs to be gluten-free.

 - Add the veggies, potatoes and soya chunks to the pan.